 You can view the live video on the ALEX ALWOOD Facebook page: https://goo.gl/MEAvtW

-The day focuses on developing customer-centric capability and cx tools that you can begin to apply immediately.
+Join my 1-day intensive workshop to master customer experience capability and learn cx tools that you can begin to apply back in your business immediately.
+MORE